-What's a lick
+What's a musical Lick?

 A guitar lick is a short musical phrase, a part of a melody, a musical idea or a fragment of a solo.
 A lick is transposable, it means that you can (and you have to !!) play it in all twelve musical keys.
 It is also transferable, which means that a lick can be played in other songs.

-What's a melodic pattern
+What's a Melodic Pattern?

 Patterns and licks have subtle differences in meaning.
 A melodic pattern (it can be rhythmic too) is designed to be repeated again and again and can be used to describe melodic lines that jazz musicians play when improvising over chord progressions.
 Musical patterns are useful devices to build improvised jazz guitar lines and solos.